carbon-language/carbon-lang/docs/project/cpp_style_guide.md

     // Instead comment here.
     int good = 42;

+    // Closing namespace comments are structural, and both okay and expected.
+    }  // namespace MyNamespace
     ```

     This dogfoods our planned commenting syntax for Carbon.
 It also provides a